jessxwu/jessxwu.github.io/src/content/blog/2024-09-12-ai-will-change-everything.md

 ---
-title: An Ode to AI in Marketing
+title: the robots are taking over
 excerpt: Ultimately, we need to still apply the same core values of genuine care and humanity in our decision-making, with or without AI.
 publishDate: 'Sep 12 2024'
 isFeatured: true